Liz van Welie Aquatics

 The project was interesting in every way.
 Conventionally, most projects are built from the ground up with deep work done first.
 In this case, we had to create the concrete floors to receive the pools, and then put the building structure over the top due to a number of challenges from a geological perspective, and strict stainless steel pool manufacture specifications mean there were limitations on the backfill material surrounding the pools, with no compaction of fill or heavy machinery allowed adjacent the pools.

-Careful planning and close collaboration with the contractor were the key to the successful outcome of this project.
-The building opened on time and has over 3500 visitors a week, all benefitting from the time and energy that we, the clients, contractor and architect put into the facility.
+Careful planning and close collaboration with the contractor were the keys to the successful outcome of this project.
+The building opened on time and has over 3,500 visitors a week.

 The building design for this project appreciated and celebrated the structural engineering design.
 The glue-laminated portal frames with hidden epoxy grouted connections and LVL exposed rafters are innovative in this environment and offer aesthetic as well as structural qualities.View more projects